ShieldHeart1/RelentlessNight/README.md

 (configurable) Ability to adjust how long fuels will burn in a fire or how long lantern fuel will last while in use.
 All can be adjusted to provide up to 3 times their regular burn times.

-(configurable) Days and nights get increasingly longer eventually ending in the tidal locking of the Earth and survival in perpetual darkness.
+* (V1.00) (made configurable in (V3.00)) Days and nights get increasingly longer eventually ending in the tidal locking of the Earth and survival in perpetual darkness.

-(configurable) Temperatures become increasingly warmer/colder with duration of days/nights.
+* (V3.00 )(configurable) Temperatures become increasingly warmer/colder with duration of days/nights.

-(configurable) Indoor temperatures can be configured to have a correlation with outdoor temperatures.
+* (V3.00) (configurable) Indoor temperatures can be configured to have a correlation with outdoor temperatures.

-Blizzards and stronger winds become more frequent as days/nights become longer and weather becomes more extreme.
+* (V1.00) Blizzards and stronger winds become more frequent as days/nights become longer and weather becomes more extreme.

-(configurable) Roaming wildlife become increasingly scarce as outdoor conditions become more extreme and harsh.
+* (V3.00) (configurable) Roaming wildlife become increasingly scarce as outdoor conditions become more extreme and harsh.

-Cabin fever affliction is disabled due to the eventuality of long nights and extreme outdoor temperatures.
+* (V1.00) Cabin fever affliction is disabled due to the eventuality of long nights and extreme outdoor temperatures.

-Indoor environments can become more lit during nights depending on weather and available moonlight outdoors.
+* (V1.00) Indoor environments can become brighter during nights depending on weather and available moonlight outdoors.
 During the brightest phases of the moon, crafting/breaking of items indoors can become available again.

-Surveying is now possible at night, provided the weather is clear and enough light is present.
+* (V2.00) Surveying is now possible at night, provided the weather is clear and enough light is present.

-(optional) For every additional 1C below a feels-like temperature of -40C, the rate at which the player suffers freezing damage is increased.
+* (V3.00) For every additional 1C below a feels-like temperature of -40C, the rate at which the player suffers freezing damage is increased.
 This effect can accumulate up to a maximum of 3x the original rate at the extreme end of Relentless Night temperatures, do bring a jacket.

 The mod scenario can be played in all sandbox difficulties and can be set up in its own sandbox page.
 The mod does not prevent playing regular sandbox or other vanilla modes.
 Relentless night saves are kept completely separate from other save data and cannot be played by regular sandbox mode and vice versa.